azeemh/loislane/README.md

 ### Stories can be set to be auto or prepublished (variables set, validations in progress)

-### Require user to make journalist account in order to create or edit a story and require user to have journalist account with editor status to manage themes, newspaper settings, admin, etc
+### ~~Require user to make journalist account in order to create or edit a story and require user to have journalist account with editor status to manage themes, newspaper settings, admin, etc~~

+### setup initial rake task and add readme instructions so people can create the first admin user editor as a 1 time setup and not need to fiddle with the console.

 ### Journalist Dashboard (WIP) -- Fact Checks, Proofreading, & Editorial QA Management